interval1066/filecryptor/README.md

 # filecryptor
 Simple, per item encryption application in Qt for Linux.
-Just wanted a simple file encryption app with AES-256 encryption code so here one is.
-Was planning on porting to NDK but I need to translate some x86 assembly to Android's NEON instruction set, will take more time and research.
+Just wanted a simple app with AES-256 encryption code to encrypt individual items so here one is.
+Not too interested in an entire disk encryption scheme, lots of solutions for that.
+Plus I get to pick the encryption code.
+Was planning on porting to the NDK but I need to translate some x86 assembly to Android's NEON instruction set, will take more time and research.